 \subsubsection{Prompt Emission}

-On April 2, 2024 at 08:47:41 UTC, the fast X-ray transient LXT~240402A was discovered by the Lobster Eye Imager for Astronomy (LEIA; \citealt{36016}) and localized at RA, Dec (J2000) = 245.438, +25.800 degrees with a 90\% error radius of 1.5\arcmin.
-This localization intercepts a bright ($r\approx$14 AB mag) nearby ($\approx$210 Mpc) galaxy, CGCG~138-001 (Figure~\ref{fig:field}).
+On April 2, 2024, at 08:47:41 UTC, the FXT LXT~240402A was discovered by the Lobster Eye Imager for Astronomy (LEIA; \citealt{36016}) and localised at RA, Dec (J2000) = 245.438, +25.800 degrees with a 90\% error radius of 1.5\arcmin.
+This localisation intercepts a bright ($r\approx$14 AB mag) nearby ($\approx$210 Mpc) galaxy, CGCG~138-001 (Figure~\ref{fig:field}).
 As discussed in \citet{Dichiara2020}, the probability of a chance alignment between a position with arcmin accuracy and a nearby galaxy is relatively small ($\approx$3\%), which prompts us to consider a possible physical association between LXT~240402A and CGCG 138-001.
-The transient's estimated duration is $\approx$200~s in the 0.5--4~keV band.
+The transient's estimated duration is $\approx$200~s in the 0.5-4~keV band.